 Signed in as:

-BOOKS BY THE AUTHOR: Oklahoma Hiking Trails (co-author), A Series of Their Own (co-author), The Great Wild Sheep Adventure (ghostwriter), A Celebration of Symphony Designer House.
+OTHER BOOKS BY AUTHOR: Oklahoma Hiking Trails (co-author), Stalking the Great Killer, A Series of Their Own (co-author), The Great Wild Sheep Adventure (ghostwriter), A Celebration of Symphony Designer House.

 CONTACT INFORMATION FOR AUTHOR: If you have comments for the Larry Floyd about this or other of his writings, or if you would like to schedule him for a book signing or related event, please email Larry at: firstname.lastname@example.org, or you can write to him at P.O.
 Box 73172, Oklahoma City, OK 73172.